 Supply chain managers want to safeguard products against any potential damage because they know that damage in-transit hurts their own cost center.
 Unfortunately, many managers don’t fully realize the wider repercussions of damaged items.
 Damage in-transit costs American businesses millions of dollars every year, but the ripple effect can be far more costly in direct and indirect expenses.

 Calculating your fixed damage costs can be a tedious exercise, but it’s well worth the effort.
-In order to get an accurate accounting of the true cost in in-transit damage, you have to make sure that you’re looking at all the costs associated with it.
-When you know all the costs, it becomes much more simple to calculate the cost to the business of each damaged unit.
+In order to get an accurate accounting of the true cost of in-transit damage, you have to make sure that you’re looking at all the costs associated with it.
+When you know all the costs, it becomes much more straightforward to calculate the cost to the business of each damaged unit.

 Below are some of the factors that you’ll need to calculate.
 Your company may have additional elements to factor into the cost.

 Use all of these factors to determine the total product cost of damage per unit.
 Once you have that number, you can multiply it by the average number of units that are damaged for a given time period.
 That will be the total damaged product costs to your company for that time period, whether it’s a month, quarter, or year.
-This calculation can also be used to figure out how much the damaged product costs eat into your company profits.
+This calculation can also be used to figure out how much the damaged product costs eat into your company’s profits.